IamGPIO/Bitaxe-Kick-Stand/README.md

 These files are offered free of charge.
 The stand has been designed for the awesome Bitaxe Open Source bitcoin miner as developed by Skot9000 and team (https://bitaxe.org/)

 There are two versions of the "Kick Stand" file sets.
-Two version are "With Logo" and "Without Logo".
+The two versions are "With Logo" and "Without Logo".

 "With Logo": Recess for a bespoke Bitaxe sticker of which files are in this repository.
-"No Logo": No recess
+"Wihtout Logo": No recess.

 They have been drawn in Fusion360 by myself (IamGPIO) of www.thesolomining.co